kcaisley/frida/docs/week27.md

     - "In addition, a digital background calibration was employed off-chip to further improve the ADC’s INL and SNR, by calibrating the gain mismatches of each capacitor."
     - the DBC requires no extra hardware, and essentially works by buildin statistics in the output data

 - CC Liu 2015
     - Top plate sampling and monotonic switching only require `2**9` caps in each side for 10-bit ADC (references CC Liu 2010)
     - Sampling capacitance is 300 fF for 2^9 caps (is this in both sides?) in an (each side) area of 25um by 10um, which is roughly 0.58fF per unit cap, with 1.2um^2
     - NOTE: There were roughly 200 fF of parasitic capacitance, which is probably partially due to the top plate being outside / exposed

 - JH Tsai 2015
+    - AH!
+The bidirectional switching in this paper and Chen-Sanyal-Sun 2014 are essentially the same.
+This paper just uses it on more bit positions
+    	- Actually there is another difference: BSS paper uses bottom plate sampling with a CM setting on the top plate
+	- This paper has a more complicated MCS component for correcting 1LSB worth of cap non-linearity
+	- But overall it has a simple design
+	- I will uses the top-plate sampling bi-directional switching
+	- And I will also use the SC-ADEC (split capacitor addition only digital error correction) which is the same essentially at CC Liu 2015.
+	- Not how he certainly has several spots only the chain where the radix between two bits is 2.
+This shows all that matters in the sum of remaining is greater.
+	- this paper plus CC Liu 2015 are essentially a combination of the repeated levels strat (CC Liu 2010 and , plus the sub-radix 2 (rounded) strat (Kuttner 2005)
     - doesn't use calibration, but achieves a small fast 10b design
     - They first split MSB up, using what they call SC-ADEC (split cap - addition only digital error correction), but it's the same as CC Liu 2015
     - They then used a monotonic switching scheme, and add to their new technique called CRS, but also suggested it could be used with MCS from V. Haripasath 2010 (but this is a Vcm technique, so I don't think I want to use it)